kumu/weavr-docs/guides/weaving-prompts.md

 Weavr will send automatic push notifications to your phone with weaving prompts, such as suggestions to connect with a fellow community member based on common interests, or reminders to update your profile information.
 If you want to switch them off, please update your [notification settings](/guides/notifications.md).

-## Manual Weaving Prompts: Introduce community members to each other
+## Manual Weaving Prompts
+Manual prompts are created by community members that suggest other members to connect.
 To create a manual weaving prompts that introduces two other members to each other, first click on the Weavr icon in the menu bar at the bottom and then click on the colored + sign in the top-right corner of the screen.

 In step 1, choose the two community members that you'd like to introduce. in step 2, write a short prompt to let them know why you think they should connect.
 Please note that both members will receive this text in their notifications.